skarlekar/smart-quora/README.md

 Make sure to open ports: 22, 80, 443, 8080-81 & 3000.
 ![AWS EC2 Instance Configuration](images/EC2%20Instance%20Configuration.png)
 #### Associate an Elastic IP
 Allocate a new Elastic IP address and associate it with the newly created instance.
-This will help maintain sanity while working on the scripts between relaunches of the instance.
+This is not mandatory but will help maintain sanity while working on the scripts between relaunches of the instance.
 #### Create Hyperuser
 Hyperledger Fabric installation prohibits using the root identity to install the software.
 Therefore, create a new user and add that user to the _sudo_ group.
 You can choose any user name.
 I am using _hyperuser_